 Once you have found a house to purchase, deciding to submit an offer is an exciting step.
-Committing to the process might make you nervous, but Jennifer and Nicole will guide you through this contract.
+Committing to the process might make you nervous, but Jennifer will guide you through this contract.
 The Agreement of Purchase and Sale is a lengthy document outlining the terms of ownership transfer.
 It is full of legal language, but here’s some information that will help you understand the essence of the contract.

 Closing the Purchase

 Once the Agreement of Purchase and Sale is firm and binding (when the conditions have all been fulfilled), a lawyer will become involved to begin the legal transfer of the property.
 Many documents are required and a long list of tasks must be completed before the keys to your new home land in your hands.
 Reviewing the legal status of the property, transferring the ownership deed, protecting against fraud, fulfilling government legislation, examining zoning issues, unpaid taxes, liens and easements – your lawyer has a big job to smoothly finalize the sale of your home.
-Jennifer and Nicole can refer you to a lawyer who will get the job done.
+Jennifer can refer you to a lawyer who will get the job done.

 Making your Move

 A firm contract means you can officially begin planning your move.
-Jennifer and Nicole will provide helpful hints to ensure that nothing is forgotten so that everything unravels smoothly upon moving day.
+Jennifer will provide helpful hints to ensure that nothing is forgotten so that everything unravels smoothly upon moving day.
 Don’t forget to…

 - Notify utility companies about your upcoming change of address